-Now, mount the 8 MHz resonator, X1.
+Now, mount the 8 MHz resonator, Y1.
 The resonator is a symmetrical device that can be soldered in two orientations.
-It is generally good practice to mount components so that their markings are as visible as possible, so the resonator should be mounted so that the markings on its side face out from the board (away from U1).
+It is generally good practice to mount components so that their markings are as visible as possible.

-Insert resistor R1 by bending it into the shape shown to the left.
-The colors the 10 kOhm resistor are brown-black-orange, with a gold band on the end.
+Insert resistor R3 by bending it into the shape shown to the left.
+The colors of the 10 kOhm resistor are brown-black-orange, with a gold band on the end.
 The resistor is used with the shorting block to put the servo controller in one of two operating modes (see the "Using the Servo Controller" section).